netdata/go.d.plugin/modules/zookeeper/README.md

 [ZooKeeper](https://zookeeper.apache.org/) is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

-This module monitors one or more ZooKeeper servers, depending on your configuration.
+This collector monitors one or more ZooKeeper servers, depending on your configuration.
 It fetches metrics from ZooKeeper by using the [mntr](https://zookeeper.apache.org/doc/r3.4.8/zookeeperAdmin.html#sc_zkCommands) command.

 ## Collected metrics